-I wrote Breaking Into My Life to help myself—along with the rest of us—better understand the world of mental illness.
-I hope my story of perseverance and triumph helps challenge and transform the “suffer in silence” dynamic, and makes mental illness more understood, treated and accepted.
+My book Breaking Into My Life was written to help myself—along with the rest of us—better understand the world of mental illness.
+My story of perseverance and triumph helps challenge and transform the “suffer in silence” dynamic, and makes mental illness more understood, treated and accepted.

 Mental illness in families

 What can we all do to care for ourselves and our loved ones when it comes to emotional well-being?

 1. Your advocacy for bringing awareness of mental health is a passion of yours because of your own experience with mental health, tell us about your "trifecta" of mental health.

 2. I am surprised to hear that there is still a stigma with mental illness, how has that affected those who need help?

 3. You created 5 steps to cultivating a culture of compassion, what are those steps?

 4. Tell us about your memoir Breaking Into Life.
 Why did you write it?

 5. What do you say to people who are suffering with mental illness themselves or as a caregiver?
 If you bring it up are they immediately offended by that?

 6. Do people fear mental illness?
 Why is this fear of mental illness unreasonable?